proycon/clam/docs/api/source/serviceconfiguration.rst

 webserver such as Apache2, with SSL support.

 When the user approaches the CLAM webservice, he/she will need to pass a valid access token.
-If none is passed, the user is instantly delegated to the OAuth2 authorization provider [5]_.
+If none is passed, the user is instantly delegated (HTTP 303) to the OAuth2 authorization provider.
 The authorization provider makes available a URL for authentication and for obtaining the final access token.
 These are configured as follows in the CLAM service configuration file: